 Admittedly, sweeping is a first world problem but sometimes first world problems require first world solutions.
 And I think I may have found one in this Kärcher push sweeper.
 This simple but clever product has no motorised parts at all.
 Instead, the action of pushing it along activates two large inwardly spinning brushes that do a remarkable job of flinging leaves and other debris into its 20-litre container.

-The Kärcher Push Sweeper S 4 Twin weighs 10.2 kilos but it’s very easy to push and you can do it at a fairly brisk pace too.
-In fact, the faster you walk, the quicker the front brushes spin and the further the debris is flung into the collection box.
+The Kärcher Push Sweeper S 4 Twin is 67cm in width and weighs 10.2 kilos, but it’s very easy to push and you can do it at a fairly brisk pace too.
+In fact, the faster you push it, the quicker the front brushes spin and the further the debris is flung into the collection box.

 If you’re in the market for a silent and efficient outdoor hard floor leaf sweeper that performs the task faster than any broom and with less hassle and noise than a leaf vacuum, step right this way and embrace the power of no power at all.